gabepsilva/git-workspace/README.md

 ## Basic Settings:

-1- Download the 3 files of this repo to your local pc
+1- Download these 3 files of this repo to your local pc:

+1. bash_profile_course
+2. git-completion.bash
+3. git-prompt.sh

 2- Open your terminal and type the commands below